sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 The basic idea was that the GADT parameterized over polymorphic variants representing the opcodes would constrain the type of data that could be in the `ex` field of an operation.
 This kind of pattern continues down the type hierarchy and took a while to get correct.
 Even though this is the representation I ended up doing this project in, the reason I called it an unsuccessful representation is that in hindsight a similar effect could have been achieved by simply defining a hierarchy of plain old variants with different data structures.
 I thought I would be saving myself unnecessary match statements by incorporating GADTs to constrain the data but ultimately I don't think I saved myself any match cases and had to spend a lot of time wrestling with the OCaml type system.

 I think there is a cautionary tale here about trying to overengineer an AST representation based on how you think you are going to use it.
 If anyone is interested in looking at the full type representation that I used, it can be found [here](https://github.com/Dan12/bril/blob/master/bril-ocaml/bril/bril_v2.ml).
-I will say though, it was a good exercise in learning about the more peculiar parts of OCaml's type system and I think made me more comfortable about GADTs and made me more congnizant about their limitations.
+I will say though, it was a good exercise in learning about the more peculiar parts of OCaml's type system and I think made me more comfortable with GADTs and made me more cognizant about their limitations.

 ### LLVM Code Generation